Atlas-OS/Atlas/docs/building.md

 `7z l` shows its icon, version information and manifest.
 This link is a build check; run installation and recovery checks on Windows.

+### Release candidates for testers

+`tools/release/build-rc.sh --rc N` builds one tester bundle entirely on Linux: the production APBX (all eligibility gates intact, verified with `Test-Apbx.ps1`), then `AtlasManager.exe` compiled with the `embedded-playbook` feature so it carries exactly that archive, then a ZIP with both files, the licence notices and a tester note.
+Output lands in `artifacts/rc/<version>-rc.N/` with `SHA256SUMS.txt` beside the ZIP; a failed run leaves an earlier candidate untouched.
+The tree must be committed unless `--allow-dirty` is passed, in which case About and diagnostics show a `-dirty` commit.
+Nothing is tagged or published: post the ZIP and the checksum lines by hand.
+See `docs/rc-testers-build.md` for the design and the checks still owed on Windows.

+A tester build never checks GitHub, downloads, or opens another playbook.
+It writes its bundled archive to the app's Downloads folder on first use and unpacks it through the ordinary package cache.
+Testers reinstall Windows between candidates; an installed candidate is not upgraded.

 ### Production shader export

 Linux uses the Windows-generated shader bytecode committed under